By David Outten

 While the major studios face banning and censorship overseas, they don’t at home because the Supreme Court has created an environment where protection of “free speech” is increasingly used to justify waves of “f” words and even the public exhibition of perverted sex orgies.

 What America needs is Revival with a capital “R.” It would be wonderful if the heads of the major American studios had enough decency to simply say no to such movies, but as long as millions of people buy tickets, the greater need is to change American tastes.

 When seeing SAVING MR. BANKS, one Movieguide reviewer met a couple who had “snuck” into the movie after buying a ticket to THE WOLF OF WALL STREET.
 They left the movie after the first scene.

 The lesson here is check with Movieguide® first.
 Look at our acceptability ratings, our warning codes, and our detailed content section.
 Consider what you’re in for before you buy a ticket.
 This way you’ll be much happier with your ticket purchase, and movie studios will make less money on offensive movies.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!